1. Home>

 Criar in the Indicative Informal Future

 The Indicative Informal Future of criar is used to talk about something that will happen in the future, especially in the near future.
-For example, "voy a criar", meaning "I am going to raise".
+For example, "voy a criar", meaning "I am going to rear".

 In Spanish, the Indicative Informal Future is known as "El Futuro Próximo".